TJ's Custom Gunworks

 Can you install night sights in my "xxxxx" gun?

-How much would it be to install a compensator on my Sig or Beretta?
+How much would it cost to install a compensator on my Sig or Beretta?

 Can I use ANY ammo after you work on my action?